cinosh07/NexGen-Intervalometer/README.md

 The firmware is availlable HERE https://github.com/cinosh07/ESP32_Camera_Slider

-The interface is accessed by connecting to the Intervalometer hotspot over your mobile web browser. **Soon to come: OLED Display with rotary nob to be able to do configurations and operations without using the wireless application.**
+The interface is accessed by connecting to the Intervalometer hotspot over your mobile web browser. **Soon to come: Optional OLED Display with rotary nob to be able to do configurations and operations without using the wireless application.**

 To follow the project check out my youtube channel https://youtube.com/@carltremblay